 - A lack of empathy for other people

 - A sense of entitlement

 - The expectation that others will comply with all their desires without question

 - Envy, or accusations of envy in others

-- Constant exaggerations of their skills and accomplishments
+- Exaggerations of their skills and accomplishments

-Often, this person feels the need to be the most powerful, the most successful and the most intelligent person in the room.
+Despite a high sensitivity to criticism of themselves, they may not hesitate to dish out criticism and insults at every opportunity.
+A person with NPD might put others down to make themselves feel better.
+Often, this person feels the need to be the most powerful, the most successful, and the most intelligent person in the room.
 If he senses that anyone else might outshine him, he will make degrading comments to keep that person firmly below him on the totem pole.